 Whether you’re after cobbled streets and cosmopolitan culture or waves and water sports, there’s a little taste of everything in Madeira.
 Explore the 15th-century cathedral, botanical gardens and art galleries.
 Browse elegant boutiques and lively markets.
-And after a day of sightseeing or time on the beach, why not head back to one of Maderia’s best hotels.
+And after a day of sightseeing or time on the beach, head back to one of Maderia’s best hotels.
 Madeira has the vibe of island life without compromising the buzz of a city lifestyle.

 City chic with a sensational stretch of coast: Madeira has a treat around every corner.

 - Currency: Euro (in €5, €10, €20, €50, €100, €200 and €500 notes).

 - Public holidays: 15 August, 8, 24 and 25 December, 1 January, 3 and 25 April, 1 May, 10 June.

 - Cuisine: Just like in Portugal, piri-piri seasoning is often used to spice-up chicken, seafood and other meats.

 - Tipping etiquette: A tip of 10-15% is usual.